Li-Zhouzi/Li-Zhouzi.github.io/_pages/about.md

   - /about.html
 ---

 I am Zhouzi Li (李洲子 in Chinese, <a href="https://drive.google.com/file/d/1-PQMSZ0yWY1qNoNEiM1hRIxcN_zmG3My/view?usp=share_link">How to pronounce</a>), and I also go by Arthur.
-I am currently a second-year PhD in CSD at CMU advised by Prof. Mor Harchol-Balter, working on **queueing theory**.
-I am also interested in scheduling problems in real world scenarios, such as machine learning jobs training and LLM requests serving.
+I am currently a third-year PhD in CSD at CMU advised by Prof. Mor Harchol-Balter, working on **queueing theory**.
+I am also interested in scheduling problems in real world scenarios, such as machine learning jobs training and LLM inference jobs serving.

 Out of research, I enjoy playing basketball and tennis.
 I am also a great fan of music, playing guitar.

 ### Currently I am working on:
-- Scheduling Jobs with Convex Holding Costs
+- Scheduling LLM Inference Jobs
 - Scheduling Machine Learning Jobs with Budget
 - Scheduling Parallelizable Jobs